1. BLOCKCHAIN MARKET AND BUSINESS MODEL OVERVIEW

-Under the VASP Act, from 31 October 2020, all virtual asset service providers (VASPs) need to apply to register with CIMA.
-When phase two of the VASP Act comes into effect (expected now later in 2022), as well as registering with CIMA, virtual asset custodial services and exchange or trading platforms will also need to apply to CIMA for a separate VASP licence.
+Under the VASP Act, from 31 October 2020, all virtual asset service providers (VASPs) need to apply and register with the Cayman Islands Monetary Authority (CIMA).
+When phase two of the VASP Act comes into effect (expected June 2021) virtual asset custodial services and exchange or trading platforms will need to apply to CIMA for a VASP licence.

 The VASP Act provides for various exceptions including:

 - platforms which are mere meeting places where sellers and buyers may post bids and offers and where the parties trade in a peer-to-peer environment only;

 - fintech service providers that use innovative technology to improve, change or enhance financial services but which are not virtual asset services; and

 - virtual service tokens which are not transferable or exchangeable and include tokens whose sole function is to provide access to an application or service.

 Under the VASP Act, VASPs are subject to a number of general obligations including:

 - strict data protection and cybersecurity requirements;

 - the filing of annual accounts with CIMA as the regulator of VASPs;

 - the requirement for senior officers and beneficial owners to be fit and proper persons;